AEPForGTE/ILLOD/README.md

 python main.py
 ```

+Running main&#46;py executes 3 tasks.

+The 1st task checks wether an additional file for AEP detection is given.
+It returns a list of detected AEP (Abbreviation Expansion Pairs) groups from that file.

+The 2nd task generates a modified version of the requirements data by replacing some terms with their corresponding abbreviations.

+Finally, the 3rd tasks runs the ten fold validation function with the NUM_OF_REPLACEMENTS parameter to evaluate the performance of ILLOD on the modified requirements data.

 After running main&#46;py, two new output files are created in the MAIN/output directory:

 | FILE | DESCRIPTION |